 According to the tax code, collectibles must be replaced with “like-kind” property in order for a valid 1031 exchange to be accomplished.
 Although most collectors may not consider their items to be similar to homes or stores, the reality is that a 1031 exchange can be used to purchase practically any kind of personal property while deferring capital gains taxes.

 - Apartments and apartment buildings

 Collectibles 1031 Exchange Timeline

 The day you sell your collectible, your eligibility for a 1031 exchange begins.
-In the first 45 days, you must identify at least one property that can be considered as a reasonable replacement for your capital.
+You must identify at least one property that is considerable as a replacement for your capital.
+You can accomplish it in the first 45 days.
 In total, taxpayers have just 180 days, or about 6 months, to purchase a new property in a 1031 exchange.

 1031 Exchange Intermediaries for Selling Collectibles

-With deadlines to meet and paperwork to file, many first-time and experienced investors choose to use a 1031 exchange intermediary when selling collectibles.
-In doing so, specialized industry professionals can help make sure everything goes as planned while helping to identify market-specific properties for the exchange to be used to purchase.
+There are deadlines to meet and paperwork to file.
+Many first-time and experienced investors choose to use a 1031 exchange intermediary when selling collectibles.
+In doing so, specialized industry professionals can help make sure everything goes to your plan.
+Helping to identify market-specific properties for the exchange that are useable to purchase.

 Why Purchase Mineral Rights and Royalties?